 Equity price risk is the risk that the financial assets whose values will fluctuate as a result of changes in market prices.
 Such investment securities are subject to price risk due to changes in market values of instruments arising either from factors specific to individual instruments or their issuers or factors affecting all instruments traded in market.
-As of December 31, 2023 and 2022, the Parent Company has minimal exposure in equity price risk since the Parent Company's financial asset at FVOCI amounted only to P0.90 million and P1.20 million, respectively.
-Moreover, the Parent Company's financial asset at FVOCI are generally perceived as not highly susceptible to the equity price risk since the shares are issued by stable companies and are not subjected to other than temporary decline.
+As of December 31, 2024 and 2023, the Parent Company has minimal exposure in equity price risk since the Parent Company's financial asset at FVOCI amounted only to ₱1.10 million and ₱0.90 million, respectively.
+Moreover, the Parent Company's financial asset at FVOCI is generally perceived as not highly susceptible to the equity price risk since the shares are issued by stable companies and are not subjected to other than temporary decline.